For anyone undertaking braces treatment, but especially a tween or teen, it can be a big transition and often, a big change to become accustomed to.

-Braces are a very effective orthodontic treatment used by specialist orthodontists to straighten and reposition misaligned teeth.
+Braces are a very effective orthodontic treatment for children and adults, used to straighten and reposition misaligned teeth.

 Metal braces are the most common orthodontic treatments on the market and are extremely effective in helping to straighten teeth and correct bad bites.

-The hardware we use for metal braces includes a series of stainless steel brackets, thin metal wires and bands, which can be as subtle or as brightly coloured as you would like.
+The hardware we use includes a series of stainless steel brackets, thin metal wires and bands, which can be as subtle or as brightly coloured as you would like.

 While metal braces have been used by orthodontists for over 100 years, they have evolved over time to be smaller and more effective.